 Outpatient addiction treatment programs are also beneficial for those who are highly motivated to recovery but have work or family obligations and cannot participate in a residential program.

 New Hampshire aftercare and alumni programs are often available to those who have completed an addiction treatment program.
 These services are a way to stay in contact with the recovery community and access support when needed.

 Many addiction treatment centers in New Hampshire provide specialized programs to accommodate each patient’s unique needs.
 These may include medication-assisted treatment, care for dual-diagnosis disorders and gender-specific therapy.

 Several FDA-approved medications are available to prevent withdrawal and help reduce the risk of relapse.
 Drugs such as naltrexone (Vivitrol), methadone or buprenorphine (Suboxone) might be given to help with those who are in recovery from an opioid use disorder.
-For those recovering from an alcohol use disorder, drugs such as acamprosate (Campral) or disulfiram (Antabuse) may be used.
+For those recovering from an alcohol use disorder, drugs such as acamprosate (Campral) or disulfiram (Antuse) may be used.